-However, when the formant/ $F_0$ ratio criterion described above is not met, the continuous filter function will undersampled and the reconstructed continuous function poorer may be of the approximation vocal tract filter function.
+However, when the formant/ $F_0$ ratio criterion described above is not met, the continuous filter function will be undersampled and the reconstructed continuous function be poorer may а approximation of the vocal tract filter function.
 This can be seen in fig. 20.4a where the line spectrum of the vowel sound of fig. 19.4 is convolved with a Gauss-windowed sinc function with 17 lobes (8 side lobes at both sides of the main lobe).
 The deviations from the vocal tract filter function (the grey line), stem from aliasing caused by undersampling of the continuous spectral vocal tract function.
 When the vocal tract filter is sampled with a 300 Hz fundamental instead of a 200 Hz one, the deviations from the original continuous function become quite severe, as shown in fig. 20.4b.
 To